Ismenama5s/haseeb-qureshi.github.io/_posts/2017-12-10-bitcoin-isnt-trustless.md

 If cryptocurrencies win, it'll be because of their ease of performing micro and macro payments, their global availability, their faster clearing times, their cheaper fees, their immutability, their programmability, and their ability to disintermediate and automate costly financial relationships via smart contracts.

-For more of my thoughts on cryptocurrencies’ improvements over fiat, see: [LINK](to_we_already_know_what_blog_post_this_is).
+For more of my thoughts on cryptocurrencies’ improvements over fiat, see my previous article: [We Already Know Blockchain's Killer Apps.](https://haseebq.com/we-already-know-blockchains-killer-apps/)

-Decentralized protocols are wonderful and fascinating.
-But decentralization for its own sake doesn't get you anything.

 Decentralized protocols are wonderful and fascinating.
 But decentralization for its own sake doesn’t get you anything.
 Trust is earned through years of good engineering, not through protocol design or elegant white papers.